“What should I do about my child, he is SUCH a picky eater!”

 As your child gets bigger let them take more control.
 Ask for help with meal planning.
 Should Daddy put the corn on the grill or should we cook it on the stove?
 Do you think green peas or green beans sound better tonight?
 Especially if it’s a special dinner like Thanksgiving, simple tasks give children a role to play and something to brag about over dinner (“Mommy let me stir the soup into the green beans AND I got to put the onions on top!”)
 Let them say how much of each item they want on their plate.
 Not WHETHER they want it, but how much: a little or a lot.

 Taking your children to a farmer’s market in the summer and exploring all the really cool and unusual foods is a way to trigger interest in food as well.
 Ever had muskmelon?
 I tried it for the first time at forty-two.
-My six-year-old loves it.
-We found it at the farmer’s market and it was love at first sample 🙂
+My six-year-old loved it.
+We found it at the farmer’s market and it was love at first sample 🙂 Now both my kids (17 and 12 now) are pretty adventurous although my senior is still not a big fan of green things, LOL!

 What do you do if you have a bigger picky eater?
 Suppose your child is twelve and still has only five or six foods on the approved list?
 That’s a tough one.
 One of the best suggestions I’ve ever read is to have your child take charge of one meal per week.
 From meal planning (within limits) to making a list to shopping to cooking (with help), making one meal per week is a great way to expose children to new foods and encourage them to be more adventurous with food.